-Lamb and mutton are names for the meat of domestic sheep.
-This recipe with a coffee crust is a fantastic way to prepare them.
+Lamb and mutton are titles for domestic sheep meat.
+This Brazilian coffee-crusted lamb recipe is a fantastic way to prepare them.
 Have a bite!

 At different ages, different terms are used.